DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Introduction

 Overall, the latest serial Conformer hybrids first compress EEG trials into patch embeddings by CNN blocks and then utilize self-attention to capture global long-range dependencies.
-While effective for certain tasks, this cascade forces all spatial information to pass through a temporal bottleneck, preventing interaction between local and global characteristics.
-Notably, some Conformer hybrids have large model sizes, e.g., EEG Conformer contains around 0.8M parameters, which increases computational cost and may overfit on limited EEG data.
+Although they are effective for certain tasks, this type of architecture forces all spatial information to pass through a temporal bottleneck, preventing interaction between local and global characteristics.
+Notably, some Conformer hybrids have large model sizes, e.g., EEG Conformer has around 0.8M parameters, which increases computational cost and may overfit on limited EEG data.
 Besides, spatial inter-channel relationships, often captured in early CNN layers, may be overwhelmed in later blocks, limiting the model’s capacity to leverage spatial information crucial for MI classification and seizure detection.
 A balanced, parallel design that treats temporal and spatial patterns symmetrically remains absent.

 To address the above limitations, we propose DBConformer, a dual-branch convolutional Transformer architecture that performs parallel spatio-temporal representation learning for EEG decoding.
-The temporal Conformer (T-Conformer) extracts hierarchical temporal dynamics by coupling depth-wise temporal convolutions with multi-head self-attention, whereas the spatial Conformer (S-Conformer) leverages point-wise convolutions and channel-wise self-attention to model spatial dependencies.
+The temporal Conformer (T-Conformer) extracts hierarchical temporal dynamics by integrating depth-wise temporal convolutions with multi-head self-attention, whereas the spatial Conformer (S-Conformer) utilizes point-wise convolutions and channel-wise self-attention to model spatial dependencies.
 A lightweight channel attention module adaptively refines spatial saliency before branch fusion.
 In each branch, CNN extracts temporal/spatial local representations, and Transformer captures global dependencies in the temporal or channel horizon.
 The comparison of network architectures among CNNs, traditional serial Conformers, and the proposed DBConformer, illustrated in Fig. \ref{fig:intro}.